Customized training resources

 Colorado First and Existing Industry Job Training Programs

 Transforming Colorado’s workforce through customized training, the Skill Advance program offers State funding for Colorado First and Existing Industry job training reimbursement grants to strengthen business competitiveness and improve employment opportunities.
-Colorado First and Existing Industry grants are jointly administered by the Colorado Office of Economic Development and International Trade (OEDIT) and the Colorado Community College System (CCCS) and are locally administered by participating community colleges.
+Colorado First and Existing Industry Programs are jointly administered by the Colorado Office of Economic Development and International Trade (OEDIT) and the Colorado Community College System (CCCS), and grants are locally managed by participating community colleges.

-The Colorado First (CF) Job Training Program provides funds for net new hire training and focuses on businesses relocating to or expanding in Colorado and in need of training workers with the skills necessary to increase their productivity, to increase their wages, and to reduce their need for public support.
+The Colorado First (CF) Job Training Program provides funds for net new hire training and focuses on new and expanding businesses in Colorado with a need to train workers with the skills necessary to increase their productivity, increase their wages, and reduce their need for public support.

-The Existing Industry (EI) Job Training Program provides funding for incumbent worker training and supports established Colorado businesses with adapting to new technology and preventing layoffs.
+The Existing Industry (EI) Job Training Program provides funding for incumbent worker training and supports established Colorado businesses in adapting to new technology and preventing layoffs.

 Requirements/Eligibility Rules

 • Skill Advance Colorado funding supports only Colorado businesses and employees.
-Employees funded by the CF and EI programs must be residing and working in Colorado at the time of training.
+Employees funded by the CF and EI programs must be residing and working in Colorado during the grant period.

 • All training funded by Skill Advance Colorado must take place within Colorado.

-• Training Attendance Forms and attestation of accuracy signed by the grantee must be submitted as documentation of training completion.
+• Training Attendance Forms and an attendance attestation signed by the grantee are required as documentation of training completion.

 • Grantees must contribute a minimum of 40% (cash or in-kind) to the total costs of grant-funded

-• Only for-profit business and non-governmental 501(c)(3) organizations are eligible to apply.
+• Only for-profit businesses and non-governmental 501(c)(3) organizations are eligible to apply for funding.

 • Grant-funded activities may not begin until the grant application has been approved by State program administrators.

-• On-site visits by college representatives are required for new grant applicants; an on-site company visit may be conducted by Skill Advance Colorado program administrators.
+• On-site visits by college representatives are required for new grant applicants; an on-site grantee visit may be conducted by Skill Advance Colorado program administrators.

 Additional Information